Random matrices: Random matrix models

-Let us now prove eq. \eqref{eq:dM}.
-The Lebesgue measure $dM$ is invariant under conjugation of $M$ by a circular matrix, and the Haar measure $dU_\text{Haar}$ is invariant under right and left multiplication, therefore the Jacobian $\frac{dM}{d\Lambda dU_\text{Haar}}$ in eq. \eqref{eq:dM} must be invariant under $U_N^\beta$ conjugations, and can without loss of generality be computed at $U=\operatorname{Id}$.
-Denoting $\delta M$ the differential of $M$, we have
+The Lebesgue measure $dM$ is invariant under conjugation of $M$ by a circular matrix, and the Haar measure $dU_\text{Haar}$ is invariant under right and left multiplication, therefore the Jacobian $\frac{dM}{d\Lambda dU_\text{Haar}}$ in Eq.~\eqref{eq:dM} is invariant under $U_N^\beta$ conjugations, and can without loss of generality be computed at $U=\operatorname{Id}$.
+Denoting $\delta M$ the differential of $M$, differentiating Eq.~\eqref{eq:diagonalize} yields